Tarusharma1/SystemSage/README.md

 ### Debugging

-If you cloned this repository, you can test it using Claude Desktop with below configuration:
+If you cloned this repository, you can test it using Cursor Desktop with below configuration:

-**With Claude Desktop**
+**With Cursor Desktop**

 {
     "mcpServers": {